-Here's what to do if you see a charge on your card or bank statement for a digital purchase on Google Play that you didn't make.
+If you see a charge on your card or bank statement for a digital purchase on Google Play that you didn't make, you can report the charges to our support team within 120 days of the transaction.

 Step 1: Identify Google Play charges